Plastic is a non-porous material, while chalk paint is a water-based paint with a thick viscosity.

-You can use chalk paint on plastic.
-But, you must clean and sand the surface first.
-Sanding will create tiny scratches that the paint can penetrate into.
+You can apply chalk paint on plastic, but you must clean and sand the plastic surface to remove imperfections and bumps that prevent paint adhesion.

 How To Apply Chalk Paint on Plastic?

-First, prep the workspace.
-Remove nearby objects and cover the floor with a drop sheet to prevent paint spills.
-Also, wear safety goggles.
+Prep the workspace by removing nearby objects and covering the floor with a drop sheet to prevent paint spills.

 - Mix warm water with soap or detergent.